 The next step is configuring the scatterpolar chart layout.
 Here's the code I've got in the "Layout" pane of the Grafana Plotly interface, with some notes following:

 - This is a variant on a solution from this stackoverflow post, essentially just describing an array of strings and their positions on the circle. tickmode, ticktext, and tickvals are the key parameters.

 - Depending on how you want the datetime labels positioned (e.g. if you wanted "Jan" at the centre of the time window and an empty tick denoting the start and end, like Edgardo's version, you could expand those arrays as needed.
 Here's how I arrived at these numbers.

-- Be sure to scale the radialaxis appropriately for your data (or figure out how to code it dynamically).
+- Be sure to scale the radialaxis appropriately for your data, or as shown above, use autorange=true.

 Here's how the Script portion of the Grafana Plotly panel is configured:

 And that's it!
 Putting it all together, we get a visualization like this: